Cooperative Education (“Co-op”) is a type of internship program which allows students to obtain professional work experience while still in college.

 - The co-op course has to be REQUIRED for their program of study.

-- Therefore, since co-op is not required at UNC Charlotte, any student enrolled in a co-op course only would NOT be eligible for financial aid that given term.
+- Because UNC Charlotte does not require a co-op for any program, any students enrolled in a co-op course only would NOT be eligible for financial aid that given term.

 - If you are taking classes while you are doing the co-op program, you may be eligible for financial aid for those classes, but not the co-op.

-- Contact the Office of Financial Aid to determine your eligibility.
+- Contact Niner Central to speak to a specialist and determine your eligibility.

 - Co-op students are considered full-time status during the term(s) of the co-op course.

 - Students will remain in an in-school deferment status for loan repayment purposes and will not have to begin repayment during their co-op term.